qinguangming1999/SRINet/README.md

   * scipy
 ## Run the code

-for the multipltex graph implement:
+for the multipltex graph implement:aaaa

 **python train_SRINet.py**